 The most common sounds that you will get if you have rats in your attic is the noise of them scurrying around to find one of two things:

 They are quick, so as you lay underneath your attic, you will be able to follow the noise from one side of the room to the other.

-Imagine a rat on wooden flooring and that is what you will be hearing.
-The scurrying noises can be extremely concerning and will no doubt affect what sleep you are going to get that night!
+Imagine a rat on wooden flooring, and that is what you will be hearing.
+The scurrying noises can be extremely concerning and will undoubtedly affect what sleep you are going to get that night!